-Scan for Malware
+Scan for Android Malware

 While not technically popups, notification ads are still a problem and just as annoying.
 If you see spam notifications up in your notification area, a quick flip of a switch can shut them down for good.
 These instructions will differ slightly depending on which version of Android you use.

-It’s worth noting that ads allow online publishers and app developers to offer their content at no cost and still make money.
-Without ads, you’d have to pay for a lot of media we take for granted.
+It’s worth noting that ads allow online publishers and app developers to offer their content at no initial cost and still make money.
+Without ads, we’d have to pay for a lot of media we take for granted.
 So while blocking offensive popups is certainly important, remember that non-intrusive ads power the web and mobile apps.

 Protect yourself further with our tips for avoiding dangerous Android apps .